kulackov-yaroslaw/coolest-projects/Tanks!/README.md

 My biggest project, it contains 1,500 lines and uses my own library.
 So, you play tanks.
 There is a field with black walls and two tanks - red and blue.
 You can play with your friend.
 Red tank controls by arrows, and blue one controles by "WASD".
 Your aim - to kill the opposite tank.
 Have lives, ammunition, and you can shoot.
 Also there are few specific things, which appered in the field.
 It can be a health, teleport, ammo, mines bomb, protect_field, speed.
 If you found 'big atom bomb", then a half of field will be destoyed.
 If you get "mines", you will have 3 mines, you can put it in any point of map and your opponent will exploded on it.
 Also if you run over a wall all fire it, it loses half strength.
 This Game was realy hard project and checked all my abilities.
 But it was fun.

+P.S.
+This progect uses OpenGl.
+But OpenGl do not support numbers, so i developed my own library thet allow numbers and english alphabet.
+It was around 1500-2000 lines also.